Saubhagya3/ImageSearchApp/README.md

 # Image Search App

+This is an image search and display app.
+It's user friendly, responsive, with next and previous image viewing capability, and sort by id and title capability.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is an image search and display app.
-It's user friendly, responsive with next and previous image viewing capability.

 Please find the AWS Amplify link at: https://main.d7dcngolg4918.amplifyapp.com/